CHRISTOPANANJICKAL/fast_cached_network_image/README.md

 # Fast Cached Network Image

 A flutter package to cache network image fastly without native dependencies, with loader, error builder, and smooth fade transitions.
+You can also add beautiful loaders and percentage indicators with the total and download size of the image.

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://pub.dev/packages/fast_cached_network_image)